Course Title: Location Imaging

 Upon successful completion of this course, you will be able to:

-- Apply developed technical control of production and post-production digital workflows.
+1. Plan and apply developed technical control of production and post-production workflows.

-- Evaluate the effectiveness of your digital narratives to communicate a specific message to your designated target audience.
+4. Evaluate the effectiveness of your visual narratives to communicate a specific message to designated target audience

 Overview of Learning Activities

-Weekly tutorials provide an arena for discussion and the acquisition of creative and technical skills and the practical application of technique and location lighting.
-You are expected to engage in personal research and assignment work during your ‘Non Contact Hours’.
+Weekly tutorials provide an arena for discussion, the acquisition of creative and technical skills and the practical application of technique and location lighting.

 Overview of Learning Resources